marmarelis/rolling-quantiles/README.md

 | 50       | 30 seconds              | 279 seconds | 42 seconds   |
 | 1,000    | 45 seconds              | N/A         | 70 seconds   |

 Intel(R) Core(TM) i7-8700T CPU @ 2.40GHz, single-threaded performance on Linux.
 My algorithm looked even better (relative to pandas) on a 2020 MacBook Pro.
+See also this [StackOverflow answer](https://stackoverflow.com/questions/60100276/fastest-way-for-2d-rolling-window-quantile/66482238#66482238) for a particular use case.

 [1] `rq.Pipeline(...)`